 Verification of Eligibility to Marry

-If you have never been married you may be able to present notarized statements from family and friends stating that you are not married.
+If you have never been married, you may be able to present notarized statements from family and friends stating that you are not married.
 If you are divorced or widowed you will need to provide a copy of your divorce decree or death certificate.
 All documents must include a certified translation in Spanish.
-Additionally you can contact the U.S. Embassy or Consulate in Colombia for an affidavit of status but will want to check with the notary or religious official you intend to utilize to verify what they will accept for eligibility as there are no set standards and each official determines what documents they will accept.
+Additionally, you can contact the U.S. Embassy or Consulate in Colombia for an “affidavit of status” but you will want to check with the notary or religious official you intend to utilize to verify what they will accept for eligibility as there are no set standards and each official determines what documents they will accept.

 Filing Marriage Documents in Colombia

 Once you have all the above documents, you will file them with a "notaria".
 If you both won't be present, be sure to have a power of attorney with the permission to file documents on the absent party.
 This must also be translated into Spanish.
 You'll pay a fee and the notaria will then publish an announcement of your intent to marry for 15 days.
 This gives the public time to object, which is extremely unlikely.
 If nobody objects, you'll be able to set a wedding date and begin planning.